Home | Bookstore | Mission | Vision | Be A God! | Our Patrons | Publishing

 What Is Skin Deep?

-Brenner promises an OTHELLO unlike any audiences have seen before.
+Brenner created an OTHELLO unlike any audiences had seen before.
 To prepare themselves, he and Producer Abigail Trabue traveled to Japan this summer to study traditional Japanese theatre.

 “We are incorporating a variety of international techniques because in many ways, OTHELLO is about a clash of foreign identities,” Producer Trabue said.
 “Othello the Moor marries a European.
 He is surrounded by a culture, by a wife and by a trusted counselor who is bent on destroying him.
 His inability to see past these foreign surfaces defeats him.”